 Most weeks your child will bring home a spelling list on Monday.
 We will not have spelling words on some of our short weeks, depending on how short they are.
 At the end of each week, we’ll have a spelling test.
 Spelling lists include Patten Words that follow sound-spelling patterns children are learning.
 You can help our child sound these words out to spell them.
 Some lists will also include Memory Words, which are high frequency words that have irregular spellings.
 You will need to help your child learn these words from memory.
 There will be a dictated sentence on each spelling test as well, but we usually wait a week or two before starting the dictated sentences.
 Your child will also have spelling worksheets that will be sent home at the beginning of each week.
 These worksheets will be due at the end of each week so your child can work on them at his/her own pace.
 Your child will probably need help with their worksheets initially but by the end of the year they should be able to work on the majority of this work independently.
 These worksheets are meant to help your child learn their spelling and vocabulary words.

-Our Mass day has been changed to Wednesdays at 9:45.
+Our Mass days will be on Wednesdays at 9:45.
 Please make sure your child dresses appropriately for church on Wednesday.
-We welcome all parents and family members to join us on these days, and all are welcome to sit with our class.
+We welcome all parents and family members to join us on these days, and everyone is welcome to sit with our class.
 If you are sitting in a different location with your child I ask that you make sure I am aware of this.
-Later in the year our class will actually participate in the school mass, I will give you more information about our class mass when the time comes.
+Later in the year our class will actually participate in the school Mass, I will give you more information about our class Mass when the time comes.

 I am always open to parent involvement in our class.
 I will let everyone know whenever I am looking for specific help with parties or fieldtrips.
 However if you would be able to help on a weekly basis with computer classes or book clubs, please let me know as soon as possible.
-Any help is always greatly appreciated.
-As a parent myself I know how precious parent time is!
+Any help is always greatly appreciated because I know how precious your time is!

-I know we get so many forms this time of year and the last thing you want is a few more of these to fill out, so I apologize that I do have one more form for you.
-I am hoping that you can find some time in the near future to fill out the bus form that accompanies this letter.
+I know we get so many forms this time of year and the last thing you want is a few more of these to fill out, so I apologize that I have one more form for you.
+I am hoping that you can find some time in the near future to fill out your child’s back round information that accompanies this letter.
 This will help me get to know your child better.
 Thank you for taking the time to do this!

 Mrs. Walker’s Contact Information